nodunayo/speakerline/CONTRIBUTING.md

 ## Our labels

-- **beginner**: One of our most important kinds of issues!
+- **good first issue**: One of our most important kinds of issues!
 These issues have been marked by the maintainers as small, low-impact changes and fixes, ideal for those dipping their toes into the world of contributing to Open Source software for the first time.
 These are by no means any less important than any other issues!
 We'd appreciate if our more experienced contributors would leave these issues to our newer teammates!

 - **blocked**: We will mark an issue as blocked if it requires more context for us to fix, is waiting on an updated version of a library that the issue depends on, or is waiting on a maintainer to do something before it can be answered.
 There may be other conditions in which we'll mark an issue as blocked and we'll make this clear in the issue comments.